Googlization: Development

-Since 2000, media scholars have analyzed and are aware of the impact of Googlization to modern human society.
 Geert Lovink argues against the society's growing dependency on Google search retrieval.
 Richard A. Rogers points out that Googlization connotes media concentration—an important political economy style critique of Google's taking over of one service after another online; Liz Losh also claims that the Googlization of the BNF has brought considerable public attention in major magazine and newspapers in France.

 The Googlization of Everything, a book published in March 2011 by Siva Vaidhyanathan, provides a critical interpretation of how Google is disrupting culture, commerce, and community.
 In Vaidhyanathan's own words "the book will answer three key questions: What does the world look like through the lens of Google?; How is Google's ubiquity affecting the production and dissemination of knowledge?; and how has the corporation altered the rules and practices that govern other companies, institutions, and states?"
 Vaidhyanathan defines Googlization as how, "... since the search engine first appeared and spread through word of mouth for a dozen years, Google has permeated our culture. ...
 Google is used as a noun and a verb everywhere from adolescent conversations to scripts for Sex and the City."
 Vaidhyanathan, also has a blog where he documented the development of the book and any developments or news about Googlization and Google in general.
 His basic argument is that we may approve of Google today, but the company very easily could use our information against us in ways that are beneficial to its business, not society.
 Both the book and the blog are subtitled "How One Company Is Disrupting Culture, Commerce, and Community... and Why we Should Worry."